Free website audit · a plan and a fair price built around your business · no lock-in

 __stripe_mid, __stripe_sid, plus Stripe Checkout session cookies Stripe (Stripe Payments Europe Ltd, Ireland) Fraud prevention + maintaining your Checkout session while you pay.
 Set only on checkout.stripe.com, not on ukwebmarketing.com.
 30 minutes (session) to 1 year (machine ID) Strictly necessary (fraud + payment)

-Both Stripe and WhatsApp are listed in our sub-processor disclosure; both have their own DPAs in place with us.
+Stripe is listed in our sub-processor disclosure and has its own DPA in place with us.

-5. Why we don't run Google Analytics, Meta Pixel, or similar
+5. Why we do not run Google Analytics, Meta Pixel, or similar

 For three reasons.
-First, the regulated UK verticals we work with (clinics, solicitors, schools, accountants) regularly need to demonstrate that visitor data isn't being shared with US ad-tech platforms.
-Second, the ICO's 2022–2024 enforcement focus has been on exactly this kind of unconsented profiling.
-Third, we don't need it — Vercel's first-party, cookieless analytics covers our operational needs.
+First, the regulated UK verticals we work with (clinics, solicitors, schools, accountants) regularly need to demonstrate that visitor data is not being shared with US ad-tech platforms.
+Second, the ICO's 2022 to 2024 enforcement focus has been on exactly this kind of unconsented profiling.
+Third, we do not need it: our own cookieless analytics (Plausible, EU-resident, plus Vercel's first-party Analytics and Speed Insights) cover our operational needs without cookies or profiling.

-If a client commissions paid advertising, we may install consented analytics (e.g. Plausible, EU-resident, cookieless by default; or Google Analytics 4 behind a consent banner) on their site — never on this one.
+If a client commissions paid advertising, we may install consented analytics on their site (for example Plausible, or Google Analytics 4 behind a consent banner).
+On this site, our only analytics are the cookieless ones described above.

 6. How to control cookies